Traveling Cheap and Light Around the Globe:

 This starts with the huge wall map of the world that sprawls above my desk.
 I look at it often to get a sense of space, distance and location.
 No place is out of reach.
 Even in these risky times with political and religious warfare in central Asia and Western Africa, I recently met two separate women who traveled by bus, train, truck donkey cart and bicycle across these alleged danger zones with stories of friendly and helpful people along the way.

-(Photo: Lake Albert, Murchison Nat.
-Park, Uganda)
+(Photo: Lake Albert, Murchison National Park, Uganda)

 For gay travelers in these zones homophobia runs high.
-In April 2012 two lesbian and a gay male were arrested in The Gambia for ‘indecent acts’ and spent a week in jail.
+In April 2012 two lesbians and a gay male were arrested in The Gambia for ‘indecent acts’ and spent a week in jail.
 Passing through such anti-gay countries a gay man or woman it is wise to know about such injustice and yet one must understand that such scary headlines are not the complete story.
 Thousands of LGBT trekkers visit homophobic countries without incident each month.
 My own recent trip to dysfunctional Zimbabwe to interview gay citizens resulted in no trouble.
-(See the Gay Zimbabwe story on GlobalGayz) However, in August 2012 police (some drunk) broke into the offices of GALZ in Harare.
+(See the Gay Zimbabwe stories on GlobalGayz) However, in August 2012 police (some drunk) broke into the offices of LGBT GALZ in Harare.
 Staff members said it was mostly for harassment rather than arrest.

 On the other hand, there are some countries where the snake of homophobia raises its ugly head and strikes.
 Uganda and Jamaica come to mind as places where anti-gay sentiment doesn’t seem to calm down.
 Stirred constantly by fundamentalist clerics, newspaper editors and politicians LGBT people in Uganda are intermittently harassed, reviled or arrested.
 In Jamaica there is a palpable trigger-happy loathing for gays that creates constant apprehension among activists and non-activists alike.
 Occasionally a “batty boy” is murdered; batty boy is a local pejorative slang word for queer that has been incorporated in pop music songs.
 Currently in Iraq there are numerous reports of gays being actively hunted down and killed.
 In certain Muslim countries–Palestine, Iran, Egypt and even Turkey–being gay or lesbian can get a person wiped out, not by a gang or police but by one’s own family in an ‘honor’ killing.

-ITAsoftware.com I like best because it allows you find “flexible dates” flights within a month with the fares for each day as well as different airline fares.
+ITA Matrix I like best because it allows you find “flexible dates” flights within a month with the fares for each day as well as different airline fares.
 Very helpful for comparing days and airlines.
 Delta and other airlines lets you search 3 days before and after a chosen date.

 Kayak offers a list from low to high as well as a useful quick list of what airlines fly to your destination and the prices.
 You may also get a pop-up from Priceline with more prices.
 By the time you look at these sites you know what the cheapest price range is.
 If the price for your preferred destination is too high, as a bargain hunter, be flexible again and select a cheaper destination.
 You may want to go to romantic Paris but intriguing Istanbul may be hundreds of dollars less.

 Sometimes I check fares first and let them decide a destination.
 There are always specials that are offered, some for a few days only so it pays to subscribe (free) to sites such as Travelzoo, LastMinute and Travelocity where they send out travel alerts of special fares.
 We once found a Cathay Pacific Asia Pass for a thousand dollars that took us to five countries, including Sri Lanka.
 The Asia Pass is still available but more expensive now.
-Recently ago (2010) we grabbed a great deal sent by Travelzoo: round trip Los Angles to Sydney for $586–with tax.
+Recently we grabbed a great deal sent by Travelzoo: round trip Los Angles to Bangkok for $538–with tax.
 That’s a 1989 price!
 Another good search consolidator travel search site is CheapFlights which surveys many travel sites for good fares.
 Searching can be frustrating so be patient.

 With your ticket booked, check SeatGuru.com or SeatExpert for seat maps of most major airlines’ planes to find the most comfortable spot available—there are actually some good spots in coach class.
 As well, most major airlines now have seat assignment pages you can access during your purchase.
 Major airlines now offer ‘semi-upgrade’ seats (Delta calls them Comfort Plus) for only a little more money than a coach ticket.
 These give you more leg room which is great for long hauls.
 ‘Elite’ frequent fliers can get these free.